rgomezbecisco/MTE-SDWANAPI/README.md

 - `credentials.sh` is excluded from version control via `.gitignore`.
 Never commit credentials.
 - The report file `device_report.xlsx` is also excluded — regenerate it by running the script.
+- The `SAMPLES/` directory contains example files: a credentials file template and sample report outputs for reference.